Chase Sapphire Reserve vs Discover it Cash Back: Which Card Wins for Your Spending?

 Foreign Transaction Fee 0% 0%

-Key Benefits 10x on hotels/car rentals, 5x on flights through Chase Travel, 3x on dining.
+Key Benefits 8x on Chase Travel, 4x on flights and hotels booked direct, 3x on dining.
 5% on rotating quarterly categories (up to $1,500/quarter), 1% on everything else.
 Cashback Match doubles all cash back in first year.

 The Verdict